What are Microsoft Teams live events

 The goal of eCDN is to take the video content from the internet and distribute the content throughout your enterprise without impacting network performance.
-You can use one of the following certified eCDN partners to optimize your network for live events held within your organization:
+You can use either the Microsoft first-party eCDN solution or, alternatively, one of the following certified eCDN partners to optimize your network for live events held within your organization:

 Live event usage report

 Tenant admins can view real-time usage analytics for live events in Microsoft Teams admin center.
 The live event usage report shows the activity overview of the live events held in the organization.
 Admins can view event usage information, including event status, start time, views, and production type.